 Throughout Kollektiv’s time in Russia, we’ve been to some crazy events, worked with some of the country’s best streetwear brands, and met some of the leaders in the Russian street scene as we know it.
 In celebration of everything the scene has to offer, we’ve rounded up our A-Z of Russian Street Culture.
-To kick things off, we’ll be starting with letters A-I, before updating over the coming weeks for your comprehensive guide to the people and places who define today’s Russia.

 A – Anton Lisin